simsoll/frontend-first-assignment/handover.md

 #### Color scheme
 http://paletton.com/#uid=23p0u0kr7EB4wXHicLyChsjL3g2

 Color schemes for flat designs are often brighter and more colorful than those for other sites.
-Even though flat designs tents to use several different colors, the site goes for a more simple and minimalistic approach by using a blue monochromatic color scheme supporting the rather limited content.
-The blue color signals security, truth, stability, loyalty and open communication, which assists the overall goal of the site.
+Even though flat designs tents to use several different colors, the site goes for a more simple and minimalistic approach by using a monochromatic color scheme supporting the rather limited content.
+The base color will be blue as it signals security, truth, stability, loyalty and open communication, which assists the overall goal of the site.

 To offset the primary cold blue monochromatic colors a complementary brown color is added to the final color scheme to help create more depth in the site and will be used to catch the users attention on call-to-action elements by standing out with the blue background colors.
-The brown color signals durability and stability, which - as the blue color - is well suited for this goal of this site.
+The brown color signals durability and stability, which - as the blue color - is well suited for the goals of this site.

 <table class="color-table">
 	<tbody><tr>